ri-ds/chiron-admin-collab/Chiron app/README.md

 # Chiron Admin Collab

 A Dockerized deployment of the IS4R-Chiron platform with an updated UI.
-This application streamlines data management and analysis for IS4R research workflows.
+This application streamlines data management and analysis for IS4R research workflows with integrated medical ontology support.

 > ⚠️ **Note:** You must have access to the `cchmc` GitHub organization and the private `is4r-chiron` repositories.